-In 2011, the so-called "Tunisian Revolution" started because of high unemployment, poor living conditions, corruption and a general lack of freedom.
+In 2011, the Tunisian Revolution started because of high unemployment, poor living conditions, corruption and a general lack of freedom.
 The then president was overthrown, and the Arab Spring was initiated across the wider region.
 However, many governments (more than 10 in less than a decade) have since struggled with economic challenges and political instability.
 In July 2021 President Saied seized power.
 A constitutional referendum in July 2022 turned Tunisia into a presidential republic, with almost absolute power for the president.

-Saied continued his crackdown on all opposition in 2023, with the arrest of several opposition leaders as well as media figures in February 2023 (ReliefWeb, 24 February 2023).
-However, the key moment came in April 2023 with the arrest of the main opposition leader Rached Ghannouchi.
-(Al Jazeera, 20 April 2023).
-Despite widespread and global condemnation of his arrest, he received a one-year prison sentence.
-(Le Monde, 15 May 2023).
+Over the years, Saied gradually increased his crackdown on all opposition, culminating with the arrest of the main opposition leader Rached Ghannouchi, who received a one-year prison sentence in spring 2023, followed by another threeyear sentence in February 2024.
 President Saied received his strongest international rebuke yet after making a racist inflammatory speech in February 2023, in which he accused Sub-Saharan Africans of coming to the country to bring "criminality and violence" and a plot "to change the demographic composition of Tunisia".
-(African Business, 6 March 2023).
-His comments led not only to a wave of violence against the relatively small Sub-Saharan African community in the country, but also to attacks on Tunisians of Sub-Saharan African descent (Euronews, 14 March 2023).
+His comments led not only to a wave of violence against the relatively small Sub-Saharan African community in the country, but also to attacks on Tunisians of Sub-Saharan African descent.
+Saied was re-elected in October 2024, following an election campaign in which opposition candidates and journalists were arrested and only 29% of the votes were casted.

 In a rather surprising move, the new Constitution does not name Islam as the state religion, which is almost unique in the wider Islamic world.
 However, Article 5 states that Tunisia "belongs to the Islamic Ummah (community)" and that the state is required to "achieve the purposes of Islam in preserving [people's] souls, money, religion, and liberty".
+In practice, the level of religious freedom is determined by the president.